platformsh/platformsh-docs/src/languages/java/spring.md

 The [Spring Framework](https://spring.io/projects/spring-framework) provides a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.
 Platform.sh is very flexible and allows you to use Spring Framework in several flavors such as [Spring MVC](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html) and [Spring Boot](https://spring.io/projects/spring-boot).

-We will use a [configuration reader library](https://github.com/platformsh/config-reader-java) for Java that will make integrating your application with Spring that much smoother, so be sure to check out the [latest version](https://mvnrepository.com/artifact/sh.platform/config) before getting started.
+The [configuration reader library](https://github.com/platformsh/config-reader-java) for Java is used in these examples, so be sure to check out the [documentation](/languages/java.html#support-libraries) for installation instructions and the latest version.

 ## Services